 - 1. Notes Council's resolution dated 15 March 2010 which specifies that 60 percent of the predicted new Open Space Contributions received annually be held within the Open Space Reserve for the purpose of acquiring open space and committed as opportunities arise; - 2.
-Notes that the Open Space Reserve balance is significantly higher that the amounts forecast within Whitehorse Open Space Strategy - Seeks a report from Council Officers which outiline the impact of changing open space acquisitions to 40 percent of the Open Space Contributions with the balance to be utilised to upgrade existing open space.
+Notes that the Open Space Reserve balance is significantly higher than the amounts forecast within Whitehorse Open Space Strategy - 3.
+Seeks a report from Council Officers which outlines the impact of changing open space acquisitions percentage of the Open Space Contributions with the balance to be utilised to upgrade existing open space.